scrapy/flake8-scrapy/docs/rules/scp26.rst

     requirements:
       file: requirements-dev.txt

-Or update your Flake8 configuration to use the same file as specified in ``scrapinghub.yml``.
+Or update your :ref:`options <options>` to use the same file as specified in ``scrapinghub.yml``.